etomuc/CPC464-iRAM1024/README.md

-# CPC464 iRAM/1024 (Revision 1)
+# CPC464 iRAM/1024

 > [!IMPORTANT]
->**An incompatibility with the M4 board has been reported.
-This PCB version will NOT work with the M4 without manual modifications.**
+>**An incompatibility with the M4 board of the initital release of the iRAM/1024 has been reported.
+This has been fixed with this new revision.
+If you built the initital version it's possible to apply some small modifications to make it compatible with the M4.**
-> See end of this page for how to apply a patch to use this version with the M4.
->**Gerbers are no longer available.
-A new version of the PCB will be released in a few weeks after the new PCB revision has been tested.**
+> See  [the README of rev1](README_rev1.md) for more details.

 <!--
 > [!TIP]